dmitrysmagin/dmenu/readme.txt

 Check theme 'default' to find out what are the options available in theme config file.

-Due to miniSD file system corruption bug in Dingux, theme selection within Dmenu is disabled by default.
-To enable theme selection, add

-        AllowDynamicThemeChange = true
-        (You can use the keyword "yes" as same as "true")

 to main.cfg, and add below MenuItem to one of the menu,

         MenuItem ThemeSelect